Fastener Grades

 What is Yield Strength?

-The Yield Strength is defined as the amount of stress at which a predetermined amount of permanent deformation occurs.
+The Yield Strength is defined as the amount of stress at which a predetermined amount of plastic (permanent) deformation occurs.

 What is Tensile Strength?